essif-lab/framework/docs/terms/peer-party.md

 typeid: peer-party
 conceptref: essifLab:party
 stage: draft
-hoverText: "(Peer Party of a Party): the other Party that is a participant in a transaction of that Party."
+hoverText: "Peer Party (of some other Party): the Party that is a participant in a transaction of that other Party."
 ---

 ## Purpose